|Jermaine Jones vs Germany at the 2014 WC Finals|

 AM: Felix Magath (Germany)

-Born in Germany, he graduated from the academy at Bayern Munich, but played mainly with Bayern Munich II.
+Born in Germany, Julian Green graduated from the academy at Bayern Munich, but played mainly with Bayern Munich II.
 He was on loan to SV Hamburger.
 Since 2014, he was capped by the US.
-He scored against Belgium at the WC Finals in 2014, making him the youngest American to score in the WC Finals.
+He scored against Belgium at the World Cup Finals in 2014, making him the youngest American ever to score in the World Cup Finals.

 FW: Jean Willrich (USA)